-Despite an end to family separation policy, attorneys say it’s unclear when all the families will be reunited
+Despite an end to family separation policy, attorneys say it’s unclear when families will be reunited

-SEATAC- Despite President Trump’s executive order declaring an end to the family separation policy, Washington state says the fight is far from over.
+SEATAC, Wash. -- Despite President Trump’s executive order declaring an end to the family separation policy, Washington state says the fight is far from over.

-The state’s next move is something it has done 26 times before, sue the Trump administration.
+The state's next move is something it has done 26 times before -- sue the Trump administration.

-Right now about 45 parents mostly moms are being detained in Washington state.
+Currently, about 45 parents, mostly moms, are being detained in Washington state.

-35 of the 45 were moved from a federal facility in SeaTac to another facility in Tacoma.
+Thirty-five of the 45 were moved from the SeaTac Federal Detention Center to another facility in Tacoma.

 Immigration attorneys say they do not know what is behind the move and that there are more questions than answers.

-Also 9 children separated from their parents at the border are in custody in undisclosed locations in Washington.
-Attorney General Bob Ferguson says although the family separation policy may have been lifted going forward he says it doesn’t address the families already separated.
+Also, nine children separated from their parents at the border are in custody in undisclosed locations in Washington.
+State Attorney General Bob Ferguson says although Trump's executive order reversed his former family separation policy, it doesn't address the families already separated.

-“It does not apply to the kids like those here in Washington state who have already been separated from their parents,” Attorney General Bob Ferguson said.
+“It does not apply to the kids like those here in Washington state who have already been separated from their parents,” Ferguson said.

 Ferguson says in the coming days Washington will lead nearly a dozen other states in suing the Trump administration.